 Be confident in your arguments

 During the discussion, you need to present a clear and confident argument for your pay rise.
 Unless you genuinely believe you deserve more money, you will have trouble convincing your manager.
 Again, this will primarily come down to the amount and type of preparation you have put into the meeting.

-Whether you have been in a role for a while or you are being interviewed for a new job, you need to prepare a compelling argument why you deserve more money than is on offer.
+Whether you have been in a role for a while or you are being interviewed for a new job, you need to prepare a compelling argument as to why your employer should be willing to increase your salary.
 It is also important not to get agitated when your manager questions your arguments or shows some sign of disagreement with what you are saying.
-Throughout the meeting, you need to demonstrate clear understanding of your employer and where you fit in the organisation, and the role and how your skills are relevant to it.
+Throughout the meeting, you need to demonstrate a clear understanding of your employer, where you fit in the organisation, and the role and how your skills add value.

 Seek additional responsibility

 Taking on more responsibility at work is often key to securing a higher rate.
-Not only will this mean you are doing more work for the same money (and therefore provide a compelling argument for why you are worth more), but it will also show there is an interest to grow outside of the current job specification.
+Not only will this mean you are doing more work for the same money (and therefore provide a compelling argument for why you are worth more), but it will also show that you are interested in growing outside of the current job specification.
 Employers usually value this ambition and are generally keen to retain people with this quality.

 Professionals that proactively up skill - through extra training, courses and gaining additional qualifications - really make themselves stand out.
 For example, projects professionals with experience of PRINCE 2 training have additional skills that other staff at a similar level may not have.